-The MEDICAL VOICE CENTER designed a special voice feminization therapy for women who want to develop their authentic female voice and match their gender identity.
+The MEDICAL VOICE CENTER developed a special pre-operative voice feminization therapy for women who want to have an authentic female voice and match their gender identity.
 This trans*voice-therapy is part of our feminization package.

 Prof. Markus M. Hess explaining voice feminization surgery (Glottoplasty) and the post-operative behavior.